kxnghans/mywalkthrough/README.md

 *   **`postcss.config.js`**: The configuration file for PostCSS.
 *   **`tailwind.config.js`**: The configuration file for Tailwind CSS.
 *   **`vite.config.js`**: The configuration file for Vite.

+## Icons

+All icons in this project are from the `react-icons` library.
+This allows for a consistent look and feel across the application and makes it easy to add new icons as needed.